 M.S. in Organizational Management

-Prior to coming to MSUB he spent six years as the assistant men’s basketball coach/recruiting coordinator at Morningside College in Sioux City, Iowa.
+Prior to his time at MSUB, Schmit spent six years as the assistant men’s basketball coach/recruiting coordinator at Morningside College in Sioux City, Iowa.
 Schmit joined the Mustang coaching staff following a decorated playing career in which he finished as the school’s all-time leading scorer and most prolific 3-point shooter in the history of the college.
 In 10 seasons as a player and a coach for Morningside College, Schmit compiled a 193-126 record (117-73 as a coach) including three NAIA National Tournament appearances, three Great Plains Athletic Conference (GPAC) titles and a GPAC Conference Championship.

 As a player, Schmit was a four-year starter for the Mustangs.
 In his senior season he led the Mustangs to the Great Plains Athletic Conference title and the Elite Eight of the NAIA National Tournament.
-Schmit received all-American accolades following his junior and senior seasons and was named to the National Tournament team.
-Schmit had many key wins in his career including defeating NCAA DI South Dakota State University, NCAA DII opponents University of South Dakota, Hawaii Pacific University, Wayne State University, and various nationally ranked NAIA opponents.
+Schmit received All-American accolades following his junior and senior seasons and was named to the National Tournament team.
 As a freshman, Schmit made a single game school-record 10 3-pointers against Dana College.
 In the fall of 2018, Schmit was inducted into the Morningside College Hall of Fame for his playing career.

-Prior to Morningside Schmit was an all-state basketball player his junior and senior season for Jesup High School in Iowa and finished as the school’s all-time leading scorer.
+Prior to Morningside, Schmit was an All-State basketball player his junior and senior season for Jesup High School in Iowa, finishing his career as the school’s all-time leading scorer.

-He graduated from Morningside College with a Bachelor of Arts in business administration in 2006.
-Furthering his education, he earned his master’s from Wayne State College in organizational management and sports recreation in 2008.
+Schmit graduated from Morningside College with a Bachelor of Arts in Business Administration in 2006.
+Furthering his education, he earned his Master’s from Wayne State College in Organizational Management and Sports Recreation in 2008.

-Schmit married his wife Jacque in 2015, and they welcomed their first child, Preston Schmit, to the world on June 1, 2016.
+Schmit married his wife Jacque in 2015, and they have two young boys, Preston (4) and Jacob (2).